Content1. How do I apply for financial aid?

 The student must list MSC’s school code on the FAFSA.
 MSC’s school code is 003158.

 7. What happens after I complete the FAFSA?

 The college receives the results electronically in about one to two weeks.
 When the student file is complete and accurate and the student is admitted and enrolled, the college reviews the information for accuracy and determines if all eligibility requirements are met.
 This process takes about two to three weeks.
 More information may be requested depending on if the government randomly selects your application for verification or if inconsistent information is provided.
 Once your information is complete and accurate, an award notice will be provided.
 This details the types of aid and amounts that you have been awarded.
 You do not need to return the award notice; however, you must review and understand the conditions of award, satisfactory academic progress policy, and other information on the financial aid link of the MSC website at http://www.mscok.edu/

 or in the MSC catalog.
-You must submit the completed loan confirmation form and complete loan entrance counseling to receive a student loan.
+You must submit the completed loan confirmation form and complete loan entrance counseling and the Master Promissory Note to receive a student loan.
 Additional steps are also necessary for work-study.